-This is a non-homogeneous differential equation, the homogeneous part of which solves to give $A_a\propto t^{1/3}$ (recall that $H=2/3t$ in the background).
-Note that, in line with the theorem on differential equations mentioned earlier, the $A_a\propto t^{1/3}$ mode provides the minimum growth-rate of the peculiar 4-acceleration.
-Finally, after substituting the latter result into the right-hand side of Eq.~(\ref{GRdotv}), we find that
+Solving the homogeneous left-hand side of the above differential equation gives $A_a\propto t^{1/3}$ (we recall that $H=2/3t$ in the background).
+Finally, after substituting $A_a\propto t^{1/3}$ into the right-hand side of Eq.~(\ref{GRdotv}), we found that

-at a minimum and in full agreement with~\cite{TT} (see also~\cite{MaT,MiT}).
-Consequently, when some of the gradient effects are also accounted for, the driving force of the peculiar-velocity field is no longer constant, but grows in time (as $A_a\propto t^{1/3}$).
-As a result, the associated $v$-field grows faster than linearly, namely as $v\propto t^{4/3}$.
-It is also conceivable that, if all the structure-formation effects were to be accounted for, the peculiar-velocity field may grow even faster.
+in agreement with~\cite{TT} (see also~\cite{MaT,MiT}).
+Consequently, when some of the gradient effects are also accounted for, the driving force of the peculiar-velocity could grow in time (as $A_a\propto t^{1/3}$).
+As a result, the associated $v$ field could grow faster than linearly, namely as $v\propto t^{4/3}$ - a possibility worthy of further investigation.

-In contrast to its relativistic counterparts, the quasi-Newtonian 4-acceleration decays in time as $A_a\propto t^{-2/3}$~\cite{M}.
-On using (\ref{GRdotv}), this leads to a linear peculiar-velocity field that grows as $v\propto t^{1/3}$ only.
-It goes without saying that the purely Newtonian studies lead to the same results exactly (e.g.~see Eq.~(\ref{Npaccel2}) in \S~\ref{sNTPVs}).
-The fact that, in the Newtonian and quasi-Newtonian studies, the linear peculiar velocities are driven by a decaying force, whereas in the relativistic treatments the driving agent is constant, or even increasing in time, explains both the rather mediocre $v\propto t^{1/3}$ growth-rate of the former treatments and the substantially stronger ($v\propto t$, or even $v\propto t^{4/3}$) rates of the latter.
+Contrary to its relativistic counterparts, the quasi-Newtonian four-acceleration decays in time as $A_a\propto t^{-2/3}$~\cite{M}.
+Substituting this result into (\ref{GRdotv}), the latter leads to a linear peculiar-velocity field that grows as $v\propto t^{1/3}$ only.
+It goes without saying that the purely Newtonian studies lead to the same exact results (e.g.~see Eq.~\ref{Npaccel2} in Sect.~\ref{sNTPVs}).
+The fact that in the Newtonian and quasi-Newtonian studies, the linear peculiar velocities are driven by a decaying force, whereas the relativistic driving agent is constant or even increasing in time, explains both the rather mediocre $v\propto t^{1/3}$ growth rate of the former treatments and the substantially stronger ($v\propto t$, or even $v\propto t^{4/3}$) rates of the latter.